kurianbenoy/kurianbenoy-website/_posts/2021-08-07-get_image_files.md

     return L(res)
 {% endhighlight %}

-Let's understand what the function `get_files(path, extensions=None, recurse=True, folders=None, followlinks=True)` is doing line by line.
-Let's look at first few lines of code.
+Let's understand what the function `get_files(path, extensions=None, recurse=True, folders=None, followlinks=True)` is doing line by line.Let's look at the first few lines of code.

 ```
 from fastcore.all import L, setify